LABR2021/LABR2021.github.io/index.md

 ---

 ### Advanced GIS
-[Final Project Proposal GES687]
-This contains the proposal for my final project in the GES687 class.

 Project 1- Annotated Bibliography
 This contains an image of the annotated bibliography I wrote for my Language, Gender, and Sexuality class.
 [<img src="images/QGIS Class Lab First Image 2.jpg?raw=true"/>](/sample_page)